Carlo Colaiacovo

-Carlo Colaiacovo (/ˌkoʊleɪˈækəvoʊ/ koh-lay-AH-kə-voh; born January 27, 1983) is a Canadian former professional ice hockey defenceman who is currently co-hosting a show on Canada’s TSN 1050 radio station, First Up with Korolnek and Colaiacovo.
+Carlo Colaiacovo (/ˌkoʊleɪˈækəvoʊ/ koh-lay-AH-kə-voh; born January 27, 1983) is a Canadian former professional ice hockey defenceman and radio broadcaster.
 He most recently played for Adler Mannheim in the Deutsche Eishockey Liga (DEL).
+Following his playing career, Colaiacovo has co-hosted a radio show on Canada’s TSN 1050 radio station, First Up with Korolnek and Colaiacovo.

 Colaiacovo has an identical twin brother, Paulo Colaiacovo, who has also played professional ice hockey, as a goaltender.

 Playing career

 Junior hockey

 Colaiacovo played his major junior hockey with the Erie Otters of the Ontario Hockey League (OHL).
 He played with the team from 1999 to 2003 collecting 43 goals, 136 points in 209 games.
 He was an integral member of the Otters 2002 OHL Championship team.
 The Erie Otters went on to represent the OHL in the Memorial Cup that year.
 He was a member of Canada's junior team at the 2002 and 2003 World Junior Championships.
 Canada won silver at both tournaments.
 He was named a Second-Team OHL All-Star following the 2001–02 and 2002–03 seasons.